 Day 3: Juneau!
 Visiting the State House

-Of course, our first destination in Juneau was the Alaska State Capitol!
+Of course in Juneau, our first destination was the Alaska State Capitol!
 After all, this was our main motivation for taking this cruise.
 Or at least it was a convenient excuse.
 What a joy it was to walk the streets of Juneau and feel the spirits of the many who had been there before us.

 After our tour of the Alaska Capitol and failing to find a serial number on the full sized liberty bell replica, we explored more of the city.
 We visited two old Russian orthodox churches: St. Nicholas Orthodox Church and the Cathedral of the Nativity of the Blessed Virgin Mary.
 Very interesting, stay tuned for later articles about them.